SKPVenkataSDeepthi/Leetcode-Problem-Solving-Playbook/README.md

 ## ⚡ Final Thought

-> “It’s not about solving 1000 problems.
+“It’s not about solving 1000 problems.
-> It’s about understanding 100 patterns deeply.”
+ It’s about understanding 100 patterns deeply.”

 ---

-✨ *Now go solve that problem you’ve been avoiding.*
+✨ *Now go solve that problem you’ve been avoiding… yes, the one with 3 tabs already open 👀*

 ---